tarrencev/sheets/README.md

 # Sheets

-PoC of Spreadsheet implementation using Reactjs and Immutablejs
+PoC of Spreadsheet implementation using React.js and Immutable.js.
+Uses cursors to maintain a global state.
+Inspired by [David Nolens The Functional Final Frontier](http://www.infoq.com/presentations/om-clojurescript-facebook-react)

 ### Basic usage